 Figure 1.
-A Selection of Deep-Sky Filters: To sate my curiosity, I purchased deep-sky filters across the available range from broad band to narrow.
+A Selection of Deep-Sky Filters: To sate my curiosity, I purchased deep-sky filters across the available range from broad-band to narrow.

-Deep-sky filters function in a way similar to planetary filters; they block undesirable wavelengths of light so that the desirable wavelengths are easier to see.
-The difference is in the level of complexity of the coatings used to produce the filter.
-Deep-sky filters are interference type; they operate using the principle of destructive light wave interference.
-Filter manufacturers achieve this by applying thin alternating layers of two different materials to a clear glass blank, each material having a different index of refraction, one high one low.
-When there is a change in the index of refraction along a beam of light's path such as at the boundary between layers, some light is reflected and some is transmitted.
-A good example of this is the surface of a lake on a sunny day; there is a bright reflection of some sunlight, while the rest passes through.
 The thickness of each layer applied to the filter determines what wavelengths can pass through and those that are cancelled out.
 This combination of number, type, and thickness of layers results in the ability to make a filter with pretty much any spectral response you want.
-Many optics manufacturers exist today with the capability to fabricate interference filters as the technology has wide ranging applications outside of amateur astronomy.
-As a result there are many different deep-sky filters available on the market.
+Many optics manufacturers exist today with the capability to fabricate interference filters as the technology has wide-ranging applications outside of amateur astronomy.
+As a result, there are many different deep-sky filters available on the market.